pietervdvn/MapComplete/Docs/Making_Your_Own_Theme.md

 - You're theme will add well-understood tags (aka: the tags have a wiki page, are not controversial and are objective)
 - You are in contact with your local OpenStreetMap community and do know some other members to discuss tagging and to help testing

+If you do not have those qualifications, reach out to the MapComplete community channel on [Telegram](https://t.me/joinchat/HiMUavahRG--SCvC)

 The custom theme generator
 --------------------------